Wednesday, September 11, 2024

 Chinatown isn't perfect -- no film is -- but Polanski has gotten as close to anyone in avoiding obvious mistakes (at least on the big screen).
 Knife in the Water may be the most perfect film I've seen, even with some rough dubbing.
 Every edit is frame-perfect.
 Wasson knows Chinatown is important.
 It symbolizes the end of an era, the last great roar of the bohemian elite in the toy palace built out of the rubble of the Easy Rider republic.
 As recounted in other works of the period by Richard LeGravenese and Ted Demme, and by Peter Biskind, the "New Hollywood" barely lasted under the weight of its own excesses six years.

-Wasson's going to make a point by going behind the scenes of the bastard child of old and New Hollywood, a script which started as an annoyance Robert Towne had over a nearby development project (says here) and was rendered into dark cinema by Polanski still in the traumatic throes of the Manson murders (says here).
+Wasson's going to make a point by going behind the scenes of the bastard child of old and New Hollywood, a script which started as an annoyance Robert Towne had over a nearby development project (says here) and was rendered into dark cinema by Polanski still in the traumatic throes of the Manson murders (says here as well).

 How did this wondrous piece of art get made and mean so much?